Pocador999/OwnLightSystem/README.md

 ## License

-This project does not use any license, and is made by João Vítor Aguiar (Pocador999).
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

 ### Final Thoughts: